 1. What Is an On-Load Tap Changer in a Power Transformer?

 Ein Laststufenschalter (OLTC) is a mechanical switching device built into a power transformer that adjusts the transformer’s winding turns ratio while the unit remains energized and carrying load current.
-By switching between different winding taps, the device raises or lowers the output voltage in discrete steps — typically in increments of 1% An 1.5% of the rated voltage — without interrupting the power supply to downstream consumers.
+By switching between different winding taps, the device raises or lowers the output voltage in discrete steps — typically in increments of 1% Zu 1.5% of the rated voltage — without interrupting the power supply to downstream consumers.

-Unlike a de-energized tap changer (DETC), which can only be operated when the transformer is disconnected from the network, ein OLTC performs tap transitions under full load conditions.
+Im Gegensatz zu einem de-energized tap changer (DETC), which can only be operated when the transformer is disconnected from the network, ein OLTC performs tap transitions under full load conditions.
 This makes it indispensable for maintaining stable voltage levels across transmission and distribution systems where load demand fluctuates continuously throughout the day.
 Every tap operation involves the coordinated movement of selector contacts, diverter contacts, and transition impedances — all occurring within a sealed oil compartment in a matter of milliseconds.

 2. Why the Tap Changer Is Critical to Transformer Performance

-Das tap switching mechanism is the only component inside a power transformer that contains moving parts and performs regular mechanical operations under electrical load.
+Der tap switching mechanism is the only component inside a power transformer that contains moving parts and performs regular mechanical operations under electrical load.
 A typical OLTC may execute anywhere from 5,000 zu Ende 300,000 switching operations during the transformer’s service life, depending on the application and the volatility of load conditions.
 Each operation subjects the internal contacts, springs, shafts, and oil to cumulative mechanical wear and electrical stress.

 Voltage Quality Depends on Reliable Tap Switching